keu/docs/software/export-task-logs.md

 - Using a Fluentd Daemonset pod on each Kubernetes node in your cluster.
 - Using container sidecars for Deployment components.

-## Export task logs Using a Fluentd DaemonSet
+## Export task logs using a Fluentd DaemonSet

 By default, Astronomer Software uses a Fluentd DaemonSet to aggregate task logs.
 The is the workflow for the default implementation: